ther0ok1eboy/ther0ok1eboy.github.io/_posts/2019-12-28-Change-keyboard-layout.md

 mindmap2: false
 ---

-Description: How to change keyboard binding
+Description: How to change keyboard binding.

 ## Introduction